Building your own SaaS application

 Let’s go through a list of some of the most critical metrics for a SaaS business:

-- Churn Rates: There are usually two types of churn metrics that SaaS companies track — customer and revenue churn.
-The former relates to the number of customers that cancel or don’t renew their subscription in a given period of time.
-The latter measures the lost MRR from canceled customers.
+• Churn Rates: There are usually two types of churn metrics that SaaS companies track — customer and revenue churn.
+The former relates to the number of customers that cancel or don’t renew their subscription in a given period.
+The latter measures the lost MRR from cancelled customers.
 Both of these metrics provide insights into the health of your SaaS business.

-- Customer Lifetime Value (CLV): CLV measures the total revenue generated by a customer over the course of the relationship.
-It is usually measured together with Customer Acquisition Cost (CAC) .
-To be sustainable, the cost for acquiring customers should be less than their lifetime value.
+• Customer Lifetime Value (CLV): CLV measures the total revenue generated by a customer throughout the relationship.
+It is usually measured together with Customer Acquisition Cost (CAC).
+To be sustainable, the cost of acquiring customers should be less than their lifetime value.

-While we tried to summarize some of the most popular SaaS metrics, keep in mind that this is a non-exhaustive list.
-There are multiple different metrics and as you scale, your goals might change so the metrics that you choose should also reflect that.
+While we tried to summarise some of the most popular SaaS metrics, keep in mind that this is a non-exhaustive list.
+While there are countless different metrics, it’s important to track the ones that make sense for your product and your goals.

 Final Overview

-Here at All Front, we have experience delivering digital products across a large number of verticals including SaaS application development.
-Wherever you are in your journey, as your trusted technical partner, we’d be happy to help !
+Here at All Front, we have experience delivering digital products across a large number of verticals including SaaS development.
+Wherever you are on your journey, we’d be happy to lend you a hand or two!